zulip/zulip-gci/tasks/chat-application-comparison.md

 How can user identify which all teams he is a part of?
 Take screenshots.

 ## :bangbang: Output

-The ouput can be submitted as a plain text file or markdown.
+The output can be submitted as a markdown file or similar document.
 It is okay if the writing isn't perfect, but it should include all the relevant content, including screenshots and links pointing to documentations if appropriate.

-The output file should be named as 'chat-application-name-set-X-username.format'.
-Replace `chat-application-name` with the chat application you are working on, `X` with the set Id (A, B, C, D, or E), `username` with your GitHub username and `format` with the type of the file (eg .md, .txt).

-Put the file in directory `gci/chat-application-comparison`.

-Put the screenshots in directory `gci/chat-application-comparison/screenshots/username` where **username** is your Github username.
+Put the file and any screenshots in the `chat-application-comparison` directory in zulip-gci.git (aka this repository).

 # Set E